Edgeev/SAGE-AI-Layer-0-AGI-runtime-LLM/README.md

 ---
 ## ❓ FAQ

+> “Why Isn't This Interactive?”
+SAGE is not a chatbot.
+It does not respond — it regulates.
+This repository showcases behavioral traces — not generation.
+To protect runtime integrity, no real-time inference interface is provided.
+Stability is visible.
+Not clickable.

 > “Why isn’t there any source code here?”
 Because **coherence isn't computed — it's sustained.**
 This repository shows behavior, not implementation.
 Full runtime access is granted under LOI.